ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 ## SPA action form

-Sometimes you want a fetch function for a form field, for example to check if a username is valid while entering it.
+Sometimes you want a fetch function for a form field or a list of items, for example checking if a username is valid while entering it, or deleting rows in a list of data.
 Instead of doing this manually with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), which cannot take advantage of Superforms' loading timers, events and other functionality, you can create a "SPA action form", a hidden form that does most of the work, with the convenience you get from `superForm`:

 ```ts
 const { submitting, submit } = superForm(